devlights/try-python/README.md

 I'm japanese. so some script include Japanese comments. :wink:

 # Requirements
-- Python 3.7 or higher
+- Python 3.7 or higher (I'm using Python 3.8)

 # Requirements (Optional)
 - JetBrains PyCharm